-If so, then you might suffer from an allergy to wine.
+If so, then you might suffer from a wine allergy.

-Most symptoms of allergies to wine are uncomfortable and irritating, but a few can be genuinely dangerous.
+Most wine allergy symptoms are uncomfortable and irritating, but a few can be genuinely dangerous.
 In extreme cases, the American College of Asthma, Allergy, and Immunology warns that people with wine allergies may experience anaphylaxis.
 If this occurs, it is important to seek medical help immediately, as anaphylaxis can be life-threatening.

 More often, however, symptoms resemble those of other mild allergies.
 Studies have found that the most common reactions to wine include itching, swelling in the face, sneezing, runny nose, cough, flushed skin, or headache.

 A report published in the journal Thorax also noted that wine allergies can cause asthmatic symptoms, either as a reaction to the wine itself or because your wine allergy triggers your preexisting asthma.
 These symptoms can include trouble breathing, wheezing, or tightness in your chest.